 They can run in any cloud environment, which makes it easier to share and reuse them.
 Containerization is highly standardised to make data and applications transferable and extend their usefulness.
 Containers, in turn, make it possible to run microservices – well-defined, circumscribed tasks.

 Developers can easily build microservices, using their preferred programming tools, and businesses can run them in any cloud environment they like.
 They can be quickly deployed, scaled, or shut down when no longer needed.

-Companies benefit from the standardization, efficiency, and economy of containers and microservices to keep their cloud environments controlled and in line with their goals.
+Thus, companies benefit from the standardisation, efficiency, and economy of containers and microservices to keep their cloud environments controlled and in line with their goals.

 Microsoft Azure is known for its effectiveness and versatility in supporting hybrid cloud environments, which are quickly becoming the first choice of many businesses adopting the cloud.
 The modular architecture of Microsoft Dynamics 365, which lets you implement discrete workloads one at a time, is fully in sync with the hybrid cloud.